The Bankrate promise

-The couple report spending 33 percent of their monthly income on education-related expenses for their four children.
-Their oldest daughter, who is in college, only receives partial tuition scholarships because their “income is considered too high to get the entire tuition covered,” according to Christina.
-She and her husband cover the remaining $6,000 of their daughter’s tuition and provide her a stipend for living expenses.
+The couple reported spending 33 percent of their monthly income on education-related expenses for their four children.
+Their oldest daughter only received partial tuition scholarships for college because their “income is considered too high to get the entire tuition covered,” according to Christina.
+She and her husband cover the remaining $6,000 of their daughter’s tuition and provide her with a stipend for living expenses.

 Their other three daughters attend private school, something Christina says is unavoidable.

 “I wish this wasn’t the case, but with the failing school system in St. Louis, this was our only option,” she said.
 The scholarships each of the three daughters receive doesn’t cover all of their tuition, leaving the family to foot the rest of the bill.

 On top of that, there are the regular living expenses — groceries, utilities, car payments and vehicle maintenance — that often take the backseat.
 Christina, who hasn’t paid her vehicle loan since December, recently negotiated a new payment arrangement with her bank.

 “The irony is that the car has been down for about three months, but we don’t have the money to fix it,” she said.
 “So, I’m basically paying for a vehicle I can’t drive.”

 Bit by bit, the Moss family is trying to pay off their debt.
 But Christina knows financial security won’t happen overnight.

 “We are slowly working our way up,” Christina says.

 4 ways to manage your finances when facing insecurity